-(10) Common Units - those Units, which embed select Distinctive Graduate Qualities of the University, particularly in relation to academic literacy.
-Common Units are a core requirement for all undergraduate award courses unless specified otherwise in specific Course Rules.
+(10) Common Units - those Units which embed select Graduate Attributes of the University, particularly in relation to academic literacy.
+Common Units are a core requirement for all undergraduate award courses unless specified otherwise in specific course rules.
 Common Units must be Units of CDU.

 - (11) Core Units those Units that are compulsory for, and directly address, the field of study and concomitant Learning Outcomes of the award course.
 Core Units may be any Study Type of Unit.
-Core Units must be Units of the University, except in cases of a Joint Degree or a formal Articulation Arrangement. - (12) Specialist Elective Units those Units that are, in addition to the core Units, compulsory for, and directly address, the Course Learning Outcomes and the Major/s and/or Minor/s within an award course.
-They should also address the University's Distinctive Graduate Qualities.
+Core Units must be Units of the University, except in cases of a Joint Degree or a formal Articulation Arrangement. - (12) Specialist Elective Units those Units that are, in addition to the Core Units, compulsory for, and directly address, the Course Learning Outcomes and the Major/s and/or Minor/s within an award course.
+They should also address the University's Graduate Attributes.
 Specialist Elective Units may be any Study Type of Unit.
 Normally Specialist Elective Units should be Units of the University, except in cases of a Joint Degree or a formal Articulation Arrangement. - (13) General Elective Units those Units that are not compulsory for an award but which contribute to the credit point requirement for that award.
 They are designed to provide an opportunity for breadth of learning.
-General Elective Units may be Coursework, Independent Study, Research or WIL Study Types of Units but not Capstone Units.
+General Elective Units may be Coursework, Independent Study, Research or WIL Study Types of Units but not Capstone Units. - (14) Microcredential Units those Units that are non-award and not compulsory, but may contribute towards an award course where appropriately stacked with other microcredential units, or be used as recognition of prior learning.
+Refer to the Microcredential Policy and Procedure for more details.